risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

 ## Digital Synth PRA32-U2 Change History

 - v2.14.3 (2026-**-**):
+    - Fix the default program when the basic channel is not 1
     - PRA32-U2/M: Change the default basic channel to 2
     - Tested with Arduino-Pico version 5.6.0
 - v2.14.2 (2026-06-16):